LiLabAtVT/I2GDS2025/Group3/README.md

 ```
 prefetch	SRR19391270
 ```
 After downloading the file, we will obtain a file named SRR19391270.sra.
 Next, we need to use the `fasterq-dump` program to convert it into the FASTQ format, which can be processed further.
 The script is as follows:
 ```
 fasterq-dump --split-files -e 8 SRR19391270.sra -O .
 ```
 This command can split the SRA file into two paired-end sequencing files for subsequent processing.

-Because the original file is very large, The `Seqtk` tool was used to extract a portion of the data for script testing.
+Because the original file is very large, the `Seqtk` tool was used to extract a portion of the data for scripesting.
 The command for data extraction is as follows.
 ```
 seqtk sample -s77 SRR19391270_1.fastq 0.2 > sub_R1.fastq
 seqtk sample -s77 SRR19391270_2.fastq 0.2 > sub_R2.fastq
 ```
-The s77 represents random seeds, which is used to randomly extract the reads.
+The s77 represents random seed, which is used to randomly extract the reads.
 0.2 means 20% of data will be extracted, and the extracted data will be output to sub_R1.fastq and sub_R2.fastq.

 ### 01 UMI extraction and whitelist creation (UMI-tools)